Zomievey/midterm/readME.md

 myFunc();

----
+## Answer:

-20. In one or two sentences, define Object Oriented Programming
+20. In one or two sentences, define Object Oriented Programming:

----
+## Answer:

+21. Describe inheritance in Object Oriented Programming?

+## Answer:

-21. There will be 3 to 5 questions here that you will code yourself and paste the answers here.
+22. There will be 3 to 5 questions here that you will code yourself and paste the answers here.
 Please practice basic JavaScript (level 7 and 8) on codewars.com so you are prepared to solve these problems.
 You are welcome to ask for help in the co-working space when working on codewars problems!